theharveyz/cms/intl.en-US/User Guide/Cloud service monitoring/NAT gateway monitoring.md

     -   Consecutive times: An alarm is triggered when the value of the monitoring metrics continuously exceeds the threshold value for the set consecutive cycles.

 -   Set an alarm rule
-    1. Log on to the.[CloudMonitor console](https://partners-intl.console.aliyun.com/#/cms).
+    1. Log on to the[CloudMonitor console](https://partners-intl.console.aliyun.com/#/cms).
     2. Go to the **NAT Gateway** instance list under **Cloud Service Monitoring**.
     3. Click an instance name or click **Monitoring Chart** in the **Actions**column to access the instance monitoring details page.
     4. Click the bell icon in the upper-right corner of the monitoring chart or **New Alarm Rule** in the upper-right corner of the page to set an alarm rule for corresponding monitoring metrics of this instance.

 -   Set multiple alarm rules
-    1. Log on to the.[CloudMonitor console](https://partners-intl.console.aliyun.com/#/cms).
+    1. Log on to the[CloudMonitor console](https://partners-intl.console.aliyun.com/#/cms).
     2. Go to the **NAT Gateway** instance list under **Cloud Service Monitoring**.
     3. Select the appropriate instances on the instance list page.
 Click **Set Alarm Rules** to add multiple alarm rules.